saieshwartadepalli06/Swire-Innovators/README.md

 # Project Details

-The project will be undertaken by Team Next Capstone and is scheduled for completion by April 17, 2024.
+The project will be undertaken by Team Swire-innovators and is scheduled for completion by April 17, 2024.
 The project milestones are outlined as follows:

   1. Business Problem Statement: Defining the business problem statement will be achieved by February 5, 2024.
   2. Exploratory Data Analysis and Visualizations – Visualizing the data using exploratory data analysis will be accomplished by February 25, 2024.